 An integral part of starting a business or launching a new product to the market is determining the business model best suited for your enterprise.
 This will make up your basic framework on how you will create and provide value to your consumers and consequently, generate revenue.
 Numerous companies have found success and profits by simply developing unique and creative business models.

 Currently, there are many existing business models that one can study and adapt.
 Each industry would usually have its own prevailing business model.
 By simply scanning your environment, doing research on your target market and studying your internal resources, one can easily find the best business infrastructure that would ensure optimum cashflow.
+Make sure you have included accurate financial management software keep track of your expenses and to further increase your cash flow.

 Before we discuss how to come up with the right business model, let us first look at the most basic and probably the oldest business model, the shop keeper.
 This is the framework commonly utilized by small businesses such as the sari-sari store or your neighborhood barber shop.
 Under this framework, one simply needs to find a suitable location, put up the store, display the products and wait for customers to come.
 Transactions and payments are made directly and immediately without the necessity to provide additional support after the sale is made.